What Is METROLift And How Does It Work?

 METROLift Is Public Transportation

 METROLift is a shared-ride service.
 This means that each vehicle makes several stops en route to its various destinations.
-When scheduling, patrons should consider requesting an appointment time earlier than 8:00 a.m. if you need to be at work at 8:00 a.m.
+When scheduling, patrons may consider requesting an appointment time earlier than 8:00 a.m. if you need to be at work at 8:00 a.m.
 In most cases, we will get you there at the scheduled appointment time; however, an added time cushion allows for unexpected service delays.
+However, our goal is to meet all appointment times.

 Rules Of The Road